 I am finding, like many of my podiatrist colleagues, a sort of a pandemic of foot pain due to “overuse injuries,” due to repetitive motions causing excessive strain on certain tissues within the body.

 I am seeing lots of foot problems.
-These foot injuries and ankle injuries include ankle pain, ankle sprains as well as a lot of Achilles tendonitis, sore calf muscles, plantar fascia, lower leg, and heel pain and sports injuries.
+These foot injuries and ankle injuries include ankle pain and ankle sprains as well as a lot of Achilles tendonitis, sore calf muscles, plantar fasciitis, lower leg and heel pain, and sports injuries.

-Foot, ankles, and legs are very susceptible to an increased risk of injury due to their need to bear our weight.
-The most common injury is plantar fasciitis, but may also include shin splints, Achilles Tendinitis, Posterior Tibial Tendinitis, Peroneal Tendinitis, plantar plate injuries in the forefoot, arthritis, and muscle strain can all be the results of overuse.
+The feet, ankles, and legs are very susceptible to an increased risk of injury due to their need to bear our weight.
+The most common injury is plantar fasciitis, but may also include shin splints, Achilles tendonitis, Posterior Tibial Tendinitis, Peroneal Tendinitis, plantar plate injuries in the forefoot, arthritis, and muscle strain can all be the results of overuse.

 The bones in the feet and ankles as well as the tendons and ligaments that attach to them, need to react to stress and adapt in their construct when a change occurs.
 If too much stress occurs on the tissue before the tissue can adapt properly, then injury may occur.

-Stress fractures, (also called stress reaction, or bone bruise) have increased dramatically in the past few months.
+Stress fractures, (also called a stress reaction or bone bruise) have increased dramatically in the past few months.
 They can be very painful, cause localized swelling redness, and warmth, and can come on quite suddenly.
 The metatarsals, just behind the toes, and the heel bone are particularly common locations.

 An example of this is a friend of mine’s wife, Kathy, whom I have known for many years.
 She is a fitness buff, at the gym often doing cross-training.
-Suddenly, she finds herself working from home with no place to work out, so she decides to try running again.
+Suddenly, she found herself working from home with no place to work out, so she decided to try running again.

-Her cardiovascular fitness is not a problem doing this, but one night her husband calls me, to tell me Kathy’s heel is killing her, she is having swelling and weight-bearing hurts like crazy What should they do?
+Her cardiovascular fitness is not a problem, but one night her husband calls me, to tell me Kathy’s heel is killing her, she is having swelling and weight-bearing hurts like crazy: What should they do?

-We did x-rays and sure enough, she had a stress fracture in her heel bone.
-Five weeks in a cast boot has fixed the problem, but Kathy’s story is not unusual these days.
+We did X-rays and sure enough, she had a stress fracture in her heel bone.
+Five weeks in a cast boot fixed the problem, but Kathy’s story is not unusual these days.

 Bone injuries generally require rest to heal, no medications or therapies generally work, but the good news is they do heal predictably and don’t often recur.